-ullill iary Questions
+u naily Questions

-1) You are explaining a light microscope to a friend who has never used one. describe how light is used in the microscope to see an object more clearly?
-How would you
+1) You are explaining a light microscope to a friend who has never used one.
+How would you describe how light is used in the microscope to see an object more clearly?

 2) How do you determine total magnification?

 3) How do you carry the microscope?

 4) What is the start position?

-5) Why was it important to record data concerning the microscope?
+5) Why was it important to record data (title, total magnification, etc.) the microscope?

-6) What steps do you take to determine the size of an object?
+6) What steps do you take to determine the diameter of an object?